wx-chevalier/Awesome-Lists-and-CheatSheets/DataScienceAI/Toolkit/DeepLearning/Tensorflow-Links.md

 * [2017-TensorFlow-World](https://github.com/astorfi/TensorFlow-World): This repository is aimed to provide simple and ready-to-use tutorials for TensorFlow.

+- [stanford-tensorflow-tutorials](https://github.com/chiphuyen/stanford-tensorflow-tutorials): This repository contains code examples for the course CS 20: TensorFlow for Deep Learning Research.

 ## Examples | 示例

 * [2015-TensorFlow Examples](https://github.com/aymericdamien/TensorFlow-Examples): This tutorial was designed for easily diving into TensorFlow, through examples.
 For readability, it includes both notebooks and source codes with explanation.